servoz/populse_mia/README.md

 # Support and Communication

-If you have a problem or would like to ask a question about how to do something in populse_mia please [open an issue](https://github.com/populse/populse_mia/issues).
+If you have a problem or would like to ask a question about how to do something in populse_mia, please [open an issue](https://github.com/populse/populse_mia/issues).

 You can even contact the developer team by using populse-support@univ-grenoble-alpes.fr.